-Elastic knit uppers are a ubiquitous sight today, but it wasn’t always so.
+Elastic knit uppers are a ubiquitous sight today, but it wasn’t always like this.
 Before adidas and Nike turned knit uppers into the new industry standard, it was hard to find a running shoe that fit narrow feet.

 In the old days, footwear choices were mostly binary.
 You either had a snug upper fit or a standard sizing that was too baggy for narrow feet.
-Sometimes you found a running shoe that hit the sweet spot of upper fit, but that was only after you struck gold after several days of search.
+Sometimes you found a running shoe that hit the sweet spot of upper fit, but that was only after a long search.

-Those days are far gone.
-Today, you can enter any running shoe store and walk out with a pair that fits narrow feet.
+Thankfully, those days are gone.
+Today, it’s possible to enter any running shoe store and walk out with a pair that fits narrow feet.

 Let’s establish what ‘narrow’ means here.

-A ‘D’ sizing (B for women) is also known as the medium width, the default fit for all running shoes.
-A ‘B’ width is one size narrower than D. It is more common for brands to offer a wide (2E) and extra-wide (4E) than a narrower B size.
-The exceptions are companies like New Balance and Brooks who offer B widths whereas most do not.
+A ‘D’ sizing (and B in women’s shoes) is also known as the standard width, the default fit for all running shoes.
+A ‘B’ width is one size narrower than D. It is more common for brands to offer wide (2E) and extra-wide (4E) widths than a narrower B size.
+The exceptions are companies like New Balance and Brooks who offer B widths, whereas most do not.

 The first category has running shoes that are not narrow in their standard ‘D’ fit, but compensates by offering a B (narrow) sizing.

 However, if you’re located in an area where the full range of widths (including a B) isn’t available, we recommend sticking to the second or fourth category.

-Here’s a hack if you happen to have small feet – say, size US 8 or under.
-It isn’t a bad idea to get a boy’s model or even women’s running shoes in neutral colors.
+Here’s a hack if you happen to have small feet – say, like a size US 8 or under.
+It is not a bad idea to get a boy’s model or even women’s running shoes in neutral colors.
 Buying a boy’s model will get you a narrower fit with 20-30% of price savings over the adult version.